-The wrist comprises many bones, joints, nerves, ligaments, tendons and blood vessels.
-The “outer side” of the wrist is the thumb or radial side, and mainly constitutes the radius bone, the scaphoid and lunate carpal bones, the first metacarpal bone, and the radial and median nerves.
-All of these structures can be injured--usually from trauma--and cause outer wrist pain.
-The main causes of outer wrist pain are ligament damage, nerve entrapment, De Quervain’s tenosynovitis, bone fractures and arthritis.
+The wrist is a complex area made of many bones, joints, nerves, ligaments, tendons and blood vessels.
+The outer side of the wrist is the side containing the thumb.
+The main structures in this area are the radius bone that extends from the elbow to the wrist, the scaphoid and lunate carpal bones located deep within the wrist, the first metacarpal bone located between the carpal bones and the base of the thumb, and the radial and median nerves.
+Any of these structures can be the source of outer wrist pain.
+The main causes of pain on the outer side of the wrist are ligament damage, nerve entrapment, De Quervain tenosynovitis, fractures and arthritis.

-See you doctor if you are unable to move your wrist or thumb, or are unable to perform your daily tasks due to pain.
-Also seek medical attention if you have a fever or rash with your wrist pain, or experience pain in multiple joints in your body.
+See your doctor if you are unable to move your wrist or thumb or if your pain is severe or interferes with your usual activities.
+Also seek medical attention if you have a fever or rash with your wrist pain or if you have pain in multiple joints of your body.

 Reviewed by: Mary D. Daley, MD